makeorbreak-io/enei-2018-fly/README.md

 Rules
 ---

+* Participation:
+  * You have to be an ENEI 2018 participant
-* You can participate only once
+  * You can participate in the FLY competition only once
+  * Find our booth and talk to us to enter the competition

 * To win:
 	* Keep the paper plane in the air for the longest time possible